filecoin-project/filecoin-docs/README.md

 1. Fix the remaining Markdown formatting errors.

 ##### Fix spelling mistakes

+> If you believe that the pre-commit step incorrectly flagged something that it shouldn't have, **please reach out to the docs team directly so we may assist you.** For the fastest response, find us in the public #pl-docs channel.

 Open a terminal window in the root directory of `filecoin-docs` and run `spell-fix.sh`: